muratk3n/thirdwave/en/README.md

 Perfect timing too with US being in a funk.

-US obviously pulled out of the TPP with Trump.
+US of course pulled out of the TPP with Trump few years ago.

 ---